Reviews You Can Rely On

 What Inseam Length is Right for You?

-It is important to keep in mind that the inseams of running shorts are typically shorter than general-use shorts in order to enhance breathability and mobility.
-With that said, the inseam length is mostly based on preference and running discipline.
-For high-pace road runs, shorter inseams are recommended for their enhanced breathability and stride.
+Running shorts' inseams are typically shorter than those of general-use shorts to enhance breathability and mobility.
+That said, the inseam length is mostly a matter of preference and running goals.
+For high-pace road runs, shorter inseams provide enhanced breathability and a more natural stride.
 It is common to see 3-inch or 5-inch inseams as the preferred choices on race day.
-On the other hand, trail runs typically require longer inseams to protect the legs from the elements better when passing through varied terrain.
-In these cases, a 7- or 8-inch option may be the right balance.
+Alternatively, trail runs typically require longer inseams to better protect the legs from the elements when traversing varied terrain.
+In these cases, a 7- or 8-inch inseam may be the right balance.
 Some runners may choose 2-in-1 or compression-tight styles for such conditions.
+Many of the shorts we tested come in different inseam lengths, so if you find a pair you love, you can buy it in different lengths for different types of running.

 Is a Liner Important?

-Liners are a big factor in running shorts and exist to replace athletic underwear and deliver support without needing an extra garment.
-Liners come in a variety of styles and constructions, including both brief and boxer-style liners.
-Newer runners may be put off by the initial feel of lined running shorts, but this feature is an important facet of the design, providing streamlined support and chafing control.
-The way a liner is stitched and the material chosen for its construction also play a large role in the comfort of the short once put to use.
-Liner fabrics are typically synthetic blends made up of unique ratios of polyester, spandex/elastane, and nylon.
-The stitching on every liner is also variable and comes in rounded, flat, or unfinished designs.
-There is also a market for unlined shorts, although these are commonly used with compression shorts or tights underneath to deliver the same effect.
+Liners are designed to replace athletic underwear and provide support without an extra garment.
+They come in a variety of styles and constructions, including both brief and boxer-style liners.
+Newer runners may be put off by the initial feel of lined running shorts, but they are an important design feature, providing streamlined support and chafing control.
+The way a liner is stitched and the material chosen for its construction also play a large role in comfort during use.
+Liner fabrics are typically synthetic blends with unique ratios of polyester, spandex/elastane, and nylon.
+The stitching on every liner is also variable, available in rounded, flat, or unfinished designs.
+There are some unlined shorts, though they are often worn with compression shorts or tights underneath to achieve the same effect.

-running shorts men - the mesh liner of the brooks sherpa 5" shorts was one of our...
+running shorts men - the boxer brief liner of the vuori kore short.

-The chief function of a waistband, when paired with the liner of your shorts, is to provide a snug, supportive fit while running.
-Often, a drawstring is also included in the waistband design to ensure a secure fit around one's hips and stability from the top down.
-All of the shorts we tested had a drawstring of some type.
-It is possible to find shorts without such drawstrings, but these models often have a more form-fitting waistband to compensate for the lack of fit adjustment.
-Wider waistbands typically fit more snugly but can also increase moisture capture.
-Saturated waistbands may increase chafing and create an unpleasant experience due to sticking to the body.
-Waistband design and construction are among the more important factors to consider when looking to purchase a new pair of shorts.
+Waistband design and construction are among the most important factors to consider when purchasing a new pair of shorts.
+The chief function of a waistband, when paired with the liner, is to provide a snug, supportive fit while running.
+Often, a drawstring is also included to ensure a secure fit around the hips and stability from the top down.
+It is possible to find shorts without drawstrings, but they often have a more form-fitting waistband to compensate for the lack of adjustment.
+Wider waistbands typically fit snugly but can increase moisture capture.
+Saturated waistbands may increase chafing or create an unpleasant sticking experience for some.

-While some shorts prioritize light and fast performance over all else, other designs cater to runners who seek storage in some form within their shorts.
-No matter the length of the run, it is not uncommon to at least carry a few basics.
-This could be a key, a credit card and ID, energy gels, a phone, or other small essentials.
-While most shorts are not designed to carry hydration, many pairs include at least one pocket, even if that is just a keyhole.
-However, others have made efforts to add storage capacity to hold much more.
-Of course, whether or not those options work well in practice is another story.
-Rear pockets often come zipped and sized with the intention of holding a phone.
-However, smartphones grow larger every year and cannot always be assured to fit, even with great effort, nor are they always comfortable to carry if and when they do.
-Side hip pockets are commonly included to hold smaller items like running gels or snacks.
-No matter the size or location, the best pockets will hold items securely against the body while preventing them from bouncing during a run.
+While some shorts prioritize light, fast performance over all else, other designs cater to runners who seek storage in some form.
+No matter the length of the run, it is not uncommon to carry a few basics (key, credit card, ID, energy gels, or phone).
+Most shorts include at least one pocket, even if that is just a keyhole, while others include several pockets for maximum storage.
+Rear pockets are often zipped and sized to hold a phone.
+However, smartphones grow larger every year, and not all phones will fit, nor are they always comfortable if they do.
+Side hip pockets are commonly included to hold smaller items.
+No matter the size or location, the best pockets will hold the items you deem worthy securely against the body while preventing them from bouncing during a run.

 What Material is Best?